invisigoth29/QuietScan/README.md

 - **IEEE OUI database** for MAC vendor identification
 - **DNS reverse lookup** for hostname resolution

-The scanning process is designed to be slow and polite, avoiding rapid-fire pings that might trigger intrusion detection systems.
+The scanning process is designed to be polite,avoiding behavior that might trigger intrusion detection systems.

 ## Data Storage